Jens Petersen

 Jens Petersen (22 December 1941 – 8 March 2012) was a Danish football player and manager.
 He was born in Esbjerg.
-During his playing career he played as a defender for Esbjerg fB and Varde IF in Denmark, Aberdeen in Scotland, SK Rapid Wien in Austria, and Racing Mechelen in Belgium.
+During his playing career he played as a defender for Esbjerg fB and Varde IF in Denmark, Aberdeen in Scotland, Rapid Wien in Austria, and Racing Mechelen in Belgium.

 He earned a total of 22 caps for the Danish national side, but his international career was ended when he turned professional and joined Aberdeen.
 After retiring as a player in 1975, he managed Varde IF and Esbjerg fB.

 He died on 8 March 2012, aged 70.